 If you’re not sure which activities to include in this section, or you don’t feel you have enough experiences outside academics, try enrolling in some summer programs for high school students or take a look at your high school resume work or volunteer experience.
 This section can include a variety of experiences, including but certainly not limited to sports, creative interests like art, music and theatre, publications you’ve written, academic and non-academic clubs, IB or AP courses, work placements or internships, volunteer work, personal hobbies or accomplishments, state and national awards or recognition, school awards, political activism, community projects or even uncommon and notable skills such as computer programming.
 It’s not too late to start enrolling in some new activities, explore new hobbies, learn a new skill or even apply for some awards to jumpstart your activities and awards section!

 When it comes to organizing the UC activities and awards section, it’s most important to list as many meaningful or impressive items as possible, and then rank them by importance.
 Write the descriptions for each one and try to include as much details as possible.
 You should aim to at least hit the 350-word count for each one.
 Edit the list as necessary to take out any activities that are not relevant or don’t represent who you are.
-Lastly, ask someone to review your list and offer any feedback, such as a college advisor, teacher or mentor.
+Lastly, ask someone to review your list and offer any feedback, such as a college admissions consultant, teacher or mentor.

 Working on your college essay?
 Check out our tips in this infographic